 - Generosity of spirit and a desire to support the well-being of individual artists and organizations

-- Expertise in specific eligible disciplines as well as a broad knowledge of the arts in general throughout Waterloo Region
+- Broad knowledge of the arts and culture in general throughout Waterloo Region

-- Optimism and a positive approach to the role of the arts in community development
+- Optimism and a positive approach towards the role of the arts in community development

 - Experience with governance practices in non-profit boards is an asset